-In addition to being mindful of RMDs, you should also consider creating an overall plan for taking withdrawals that includes all of your retirement income sources.
+Consider creating a retirement income strategy for taking withdrawals that includes all of your retirement income sources.

 How RMDs are taxed

-RMDs are taxed as ordinary income for the tax year in which they are taken and will be taxed at your applicable individual federal income tax rate.
-RMDs may also be subject to state and local taxes.
+The IRS taxes RMDs as ordinary income.
+This means that withdrawals will count toward your total taxable income for the year.
+They will be taxed at your applicable individual federal income tax rate and may also be subject to state and local taxes.
 If you made nondeductible contributions to your IRA, you must calculate your RMD based on the total balance, but your taxable income may be reduced proportionately for the after-tax contributions.
-Please consult a tax advisor to learn more.